aws/eks-anywhere/docs/content/en/docs/clustermgmt/security/manually-renew-certs.md

 {{< tab header="Bottlerocket" lang="bash" >}}

-# you would be in the admin container when you ssh to the Bottlerocket machine
+# You would need to be in the admin container when you ssh to the Bottlerocket machine
 # open a root shell
 sudo sheltie